Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 The Marine Services Supervisor will be pleased to meet boat owners during the tidal watch to explain the workings of Cumberland Basin and discuss plans for arriving and sailing.
 The Watch House is on the south side of the Entrance Lock.
 Local charts and Notices to Mariners are on display.

-By telephone
+By phone

-1. Your name and telephone number.
+1. Your name and phone number.

 2. The name and dimensions of your craft, including air draught.